-CALIBRATING UAV PHOTOGRAMMETRY TO DERIVE DELPHINID POPULATION DEMOGRAPHIC PARAMETERS
+CALIBRATING UAS PHOTOGRAMMETRY TO DERIVE DELPHINID POPULATION DEMOGRAPHIC PARAMETERS

 This project aims to develop a method to rapidly assess delphinid population age structure.
 This will ultimately provide an assessment of population growth and survival rates, and early insight into whether there may be cause for concern for specific populations.

 The power to detect population increases or declines using traditional photo-identification methods typically requires decades of data collection before changes in vital rates (e.g. survival, fertility etc.) manifest themselves as changes in population size.
+The age structure of a population represents an informative parameter to evaluate the health and sustainability a population.
 New technologies are available that enable assessment of group composition and population age structure, as well as measures of individual animal health that can ultimately provide assessment of population growth and survival rates, and early insight into whether there may be cause for concern for these populations.
-This project consists of a two-phase study to assess the feasibility of using small Unoccupied Aerial Vehicles (UAVs, or drones) to determine the population age structure of mid-sized delphinids.
+This project consists of a four-phase study to assess the feasibility of using small Unoccupied Aerial Systems (UASs, or drones) to determine the population age structure of mid-sized delphinids.
 For this project, we will focus on the Hawaiian population of spinner dolphins, off the Kona coastline (Hawaii).

-The long-term objective of this project is to define the age structuration of the spinner dolphin population off the Kona coastline (Hawaii) to provide a means by which to assess this population trajectory and health status.
-This project will be achieved via two phases.
+The long-term objective of this project is to define the age structure of the spinner dolphin population off the Kona coastline (Hawaii).
+Understanding the age structure of this population will provide a means by which to assess its trajectory and health status.
+This project will be achieved via four phases (see figure 1 below) using UAS photogrammetry (i.e., science of measuring objects through photographs).
+More information on each phase can be found on the links associated.

-The aims of the first phase of this project are to:
+The aims of the first two phases of this project are to (Figure 1, phase 1 and 2; click here for more information):

-Calibrate and test the precision of UAV-obtained length measurements of dolphins at a public facility by comparing UAV-derived length estimates with hands-on measurements of the dolphins.
+Calibrate and test the precision of UAS-obtained length measurements of dolphins at a public facility by comparing UAS-derived length estimates with hands-on measurements of the dolphins.

 Lars Bejder - MMRP